morebymafe/intern-with-zuri/tribute/README.md

-# This is the tribute page for Fr.
-Martin Luther King, jnr. hosted on netlify.app
+# This is the tribute page for Dr. Martin Luther King, jnr. hosted on netlify.app